-How 'Thor: Ragnarok' Sets Up What's Next in 'Infinity War'
+How 'Thor: Ragnarok' Sets Up What's Next in 'Avengers: Infinity War'

 Black Panther (Feb.
 16, 2018)

 Black Panther made his debut in Captain America: Civil War.
 Now he’s getting his own spinoff set in his homeland of Wakanda.
-Though the trailer seems to suggest that Black Panther is too busy with an insurrection at home to do much universe saving in this movie, it’s possible that the final Infinity Stone could show up in this movie.
+Though the trailer seems to suggest that Black Panther is too busy with an insurrection at home to do much universe-saving in this movie, it’s possible that the final Infinity Stone could show up in this movie.
 Wakanda is a technologically advanced, secretive nation.
 The soul stone may reside somewhere behind its walls.

 Avengers: Infinity War (April 25, 2018)

-This movie is the culmination of every plot line in every film in the Marvel Cinematic Universe.
+This movie is the culmination of every plot line from the films of the Marvel Cinematic Universe.
 The movie promises to bring together all the heroes — from Captain America to Spider-Man to the Guardians of the Galaxy — to battle one great foe, Thanos.
 Presumably Thanos will either be gathering or have already gathered all six Infinity Stones in this movie.
-That means that the soul stone will have to appear in this film.
+That means that the soul stone will likely appear in this film.

 The aforementioned trailer for this movie included a lot of hints of what’s to come.
 It began with Thor landing on the Guardians’ ship unconscious.
-(He also has both his eyes in this scene, but that was presumably edited in to prevent spoilers for Ragnarok).
+(He also has both his eyes in this scene, but that was presumably edited in to prevent spoilers for Ragnarok.)
 This is pure conjecture, but my guess is Loki betrays Thor in some way and throws him off their ship.
 Then Loki makes his way to earth with the Tesseract and runs into trouble with Thanos there.

 Ant-Man and the Wasp (July 6, 2018)

-The followup to Ant-Man probably will not involve any Infinity Stones.
+The Ant-Man sequel probably will not involve any Infinity Stones.
 The movie will be Marvel’s opportunity to lighten the mood with a bit of comedy after what’s sure to be a dark battle for the soul of the universe in Infinity War.

 Captain Marvel (March 6, 2019)